sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kexec-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The kexec/kdump userspace component
+Short desc    : The kexec/kdump userspace component
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : kexec-tools provides /sbin/kexec binary that facilitates a new
+Descript     : kexec-tools provides /sbin/kexec binary that facilitates a new
              : kernel to boot using the kernel's kexec feature either on a
              : normal or a panic reboot.
 This package contains the /sbin/kexec
              : binary and ancillary utilities that together form the userspace